 A reactor tank in the process may typically contain a batch of about 20 to 50 tons of bone chips.
-The size of such a reactor tank is for instance 7.5 metres high with a diameter of 3.75 metres.
+The size of such a reactor tank is for instance of 7.5 metres high with a diameter of 3.75 metres.
 The reactors are usually made from plastic coated steel.

-Validation of the clearance of TSE agent by the acid bone gelatine manufacturing process ref.no.
-0667/acid301V The cascade processes can be arranged such that it has 4 reactor vessels, of which every day one is emptied and filled again.
+The cascade processes can be arranged such that it has 4 reactor vessels, of which every day one is emptied and filled again.
 In 4 days 4 batches of 40,000 to 50,000 kg are treated, which is in total approximately 200,000 kg of degreased bone chips every four days.

-Approximately, to demineralise these one needs 1,400,000 litres of 4% HCl in 4 days, or in industrial practice 1,700,000 litres in 4 days or 17,800 litres per hour.
+Approximately to demineralise these one needs 1,400,000 litres of 4% HCl in 4 days, or in industrial practice 1,700,000 litres in 4 days or 17,800 litres per hour.

-The used volume of the reactor is 63,000 litres.
+The volume of the reactor is 63,000 litres.
 The volume of the acid in the reactor is 36,000 litres, therefore the volume of bone is 27,000 litres.
 From these data it can be calculated that with a flow of 17,800 litres per hour the acid remains in a reactor for approximately two hours, indicating a flow rate between 1 and 5 meters per hour.

 After the demineralisation of a batch is finalised the acid is pumped from the reactor in approximately two hours and the ossein is washed twice with approximately 50 tons of water to wash away the remaining acid.
 Filling the reactor with water takes approximately an hour.
-The ossein is left in the water for an hour and draining takes also an hour.
-Hereafter the ossein is left in the reactor for the acid treatment or pumped in a flow of water to the installation where this will be done.
+The ossein is left in the water for an hour and draining take also an hour.
+Hereafter the ossein is pumped in a flow of water to the liming department.